workflow4metabolomics/training-material/topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md

 It involves the study of different types of matrices, such as blood, urine, tissues, in various organisms including plants.
 It focuses on studying the very small molecules which are called *metabolites*, to better understand matters linked to the metabolism.

-One of the three main technologies used to perform metabolomic analysis is **Liquid-Chromatography Mass Spectrometry** (LC-MS).
-Data analysis for this technology requires a large variety of steps, ranging from extracting information from the raw data, to statistical analysis and annotation.
+One of the three main technologies used to perform metabolomic analyses is **Liquid-Chromatography Mass Spectrometry** (LC-MS).
+Data analysis for this technology requires a large variety of steps, ranging from extracting information from the raw data to statistical analysis and annotation.
 To be able to perform a complete LC-MS analysis in a single environment, the [Wokflow4Metabolomics](http://workflow4metabolomics.org/) team provides Galaxy tools dedicated to metabolomics.
 This tutorial details the steps involved in the first part of untargeted LC-MS data processing: extracting information from raw data to obtain what is called a peak table.
 This step is commonly refered to as